 Boab are another Australian company who have a range of undertray, general cartage and headboard tanks, plus a range of accessories.

-My Generator sell water tanks plus a wide range of accessories.
+My Generator also sell water tanks plus a wide range of accessories.

 Poly Tanks in Summary

 - Strong and durable.

 - Difficult to fit extra inlet/outlets later on.

 - Cheap imported poly tanks may not be BPA free or UV stabilised enough to withstand the harsh Australian sun.

 So far we’ve only spoken about fixed water tanks.
 However, there’s two other options which may suit you better, depending on your setup.